mig82/Kony-Kowabunga-Drag-Drop/README.md

-# Kowabunga Drag & Drop
+# Kowabunga Drag & Drop for Kony

 #####Version: 1.0.1

 ##Description:
-This is an implementation of 'Drag & Drop' functionality for the Kony platform.
+This is an implementation of Drag & Drop functionality for the Kony platform.
 It allows you to define a parent 'drag area' FlexContainer where dragging is allowed, several 'draggable' FlexContainers which may be dragged around, and several children 'drop area' FlexContainers where draggables may be dropped.
 Here's a sample structure.